-No. The Beef Board and USDA must approve all checkoff budgets and programs before any contractors are reimbursed for program costs on a cost-recovery basis.
+No. The Cattlemen's Beef Board and USDA must approve all checkoff budgets and programs before any contractors are reimbursed for program costs on a cost recovery basis.
 Contractors pay program costs from their own organizational budgets, and then are reimbursed only for substantiated direct costs incurred in implementing approved checkoff programs.

-Get to know your checkoff - visit mybeefcheckoff.com, contact your state beef council or write:
+For more about the checkoff, visit DrivingDemandForBeef.com or contact your state beef council.

-CATTLEMEN'S BEEF BOARD
+CATTLEMEN'S BEEF BOARD (303) 220-9890